tecoholic/docs-oxd/sources/oxdserver/install/index.md

 ## Windows Installation
 It is not necessary to install oxD in Windows, it can be downloaded and run.
 The oxD server is available for download from [maven repository](http://ox.gluu.org/maven/org/xdi/oxd-server).

-1. Download oxd Server according to you CE installation (for CE 2.4.3 please download oxd 2.4.3)[oxd-server-2.4.3-Final.zip](http://ox.gluu.org/maven/org/xdi/oxd-server/2.4.3.Final/oxd-server-2.4.3.Final-distribution.zip)
+1. Download oxd Server according to you CE installation (for CE 2.4.4 (or 2.4.3) please download oxd 2.4.4)[oxd-server-2.4.4.zip](http://ox.gluu.org/maven/org/xdi/oxd-server/2.4.4-SNAPSHOT/oxd-server-2.4.4-SNAPSHOT-distribution.zip)
 2. Unzip the file in `oxd-server` folder.
 The folder name is for reference only; any other name will work as well.
 3. Run `oxd-server/bin/oxd-start.bat`

 ## Unix Installation
 It is not necessary to install oxD in Unix, it can be downloaded and run.
 The oxD server is available for download from [maven repository](http://ox.gluu.org/maven/org/xdi/oxd-server/).

-1. Download xd Server according to you CE installation (for CE 2.4.3 please download oxd 2.4.3)[oxd-server-2.4.3-Final-distribution.zip](http://ox.gluu.org/maven/org/xdi/oxd-server/2.4.3.Final/oxd-server-2.4.3.Final-distribution.zip)
+1. Download oxd Server according to you CE installation (for CE 2.4.4 (or 2.4.3) please download oxd 2.4.4)[oxd-server-2.4.4-distribution.zip](http://ox.gluu.org/maven/org/xdi/oxd-server/2.4.4-SNAPSHOT/oxd-server-2.4.4-SNAPSHOT-distribution.zip)
 2. Unzip the file in `oxd-server` folder.
 The folder name is for reference only; any other name will work as well.
 3. Run `oxd-server/bin/oxd-start.sh`